BCDA-APS/apstools/docs/source/applications/apsbss.rst

 * is experiment mail-in?

 These PVs are loaded on demand by the local instrument team at the beam line.
-See the :ref:`apsbss_startup` section for details about managing the EPICS PVs.
+See the :ref:`apsbss_ioc` section for details about managing the EPICS PVs.